Head office: 0333 4440174

 You should be at least 7 weeks pregnant for an early scan to be performed to ensure the fetal heart pulsations can be seen.
 Any earlier the scan findings can be inconclusive.

 A gender scan can be performed from 15 weeks gestation with high accuracy, if the baby is not in the optimum position where necessary we will arrange another appointment free of charge.

 The best time for scanning is between 26-32 weeks gestation due to the size of the baby and optimum amount of amniotic fluid present.
 Prior to 26 weeks the baby may appear more skeletal due to its size, after 32 weeks the reduction in amniotic fluid may not allow clear images of the baby.

 If you are outside of the suggested range, we will endeavour to try and obtain the best possible images however this may not always be possible.

 For a multiple pregnancy the best gestation is between 22-26 weeks.

-A medical referral is not required, growth measurements will be taken and a report will be generated where required with appropriate recommendations to the community midwife or appropriate hospital department.
+A medical referral is not required, growth measurements will be taken and a report will be generated with appropriate recommendations to the community midwife or appropriate hospital department.

 At the minute due to Covid 19 we are only allowing you to bring one other person from your household with you.
 We are currently not allowing children with you under any circumstances